 I started teaching English when I was at university and continued to do so in Morzine when I moved to the area.
 I also worked at International House language school in Geneva where I gained a wealth of experience about teaching and managing a language school.
 However, my heart was in the mountains so I returned to Morzine to expand Lost In Translation which has now become Alpine French School.
 We are now a team of 7 permanent teachers plus we have extra teachers and ‘animateurs’ who we call on when we need extra hands.
 We all enjoy meeting and teaching our students, who come both from the local area and further afield.
 They all fall in love with the beautiful scenery and our conversational, interactive style of teaching with small groups so that it doesn’t feel like being back at school!
 We encourage our students to speak French as much as possible during their lessons and we strive to make our lessons enjoyable as well as effective, by adapting programmes to suit the needs, level, interests and objectives of each group.

-Christelle (Director of Studies & French Teacher)
+Christelle (Co-Director, Director of Studies & Junior Camp Director)

 I feel like sharing a little of my background first because like most of us, I think it’s nice to know about people’s backgrounds.
 I did a degree in English at Rouen University and then fell in love with England, where I lived for 8 years.
 I qualified as a teacher in the UK and taught French both in Norfolk and near Brighton.
 I’ve always loved making my lessons as fun as possible (not always an easy task if you see what I mean!) and giving back students their responsibility for learning.